-The DOE CSGF Governance model is well established.
-As noted in documentation submitted to the committee, the Steering Committee has clearly defined functions which encompass both strategic and operational aspects of the program.
+The DOE CSGF Governance model is well defined.
+As noted in documentation submitted to the committee, the Steering Committee, while advisory to the Executive Committee, has clearly defined functions which encompass both strategic and operational aspects of the program.
 The Steering Committee is responsible for defining criteria for fellow selection.
 In addition, the Steering Committee members are directly involved in fellow onboarding and transition.
-Moreover, Steering Committee individuals participate in the fellow screening and selection process, reinforcing excellence and consistency in the process.
-The Screening Committee has three tracks: Science/Engineering, Mathematics/Computer Science, and overall fit evaluation.
-The composition of the Screening Committee is large with significant institutional and disciplinary breadth, including more than sixty experts in total across DOE laboratories, other federal agencies, academia, and industry.
+Moreover, individuals of the Steering Committee participate in the fellow screening and selection process, reinforcing excellence and consistency in the process.
+The Screening Committee has three tracks: Science/Engineering; Mathematics/Computer Science; Diversity).
+The composition of the Screening Committee is large with significant gender diversity, including more than sixty experts in total across DOE laboratories, other federal agencies, academia, and industry).
 The screening process is rigorous, well-documented, and transparent to applicants and stakeholders.
 Similarly, the Selection Committee (18 experts across two tracks) and process is impressive in its makeup and effectiveness.
 The Mathematics/Computer Science track has been integrated flawlessly.
-The growth in applicants and attendant reviews has been managed with unrelenting quality in fellow selection and unwavering attention to ensuring successful fellows.
+The growth in applicants and attendant reviews, has been managed with unrelenting quality in process and unwavering attention to ensuring successful fellows.

 As noted above, the oversight, transparency, and effectiveness of CSGF operations is excellent, providing an extremely effective introductory experience for prospective fellows.
-The mission of CSGF is well defined and visible on the CSGF website [1].
+In addition, the mission of CSGF is well defined and visible on the CSGF website [1]: